lvclark/polyRAD/inst/python/README.md

 In my own data, this script has been successful in identifying tags for about 90% of alleles.
 The rest can be attributed to quirks in how TASSEL determines SNP locations, as well as errors in the phasing performed by `VCF2RADdata`.

+## Adjust tag alignments in highly duplicated genomes.

+The files `process_sam_multi.py`, `isoloci_fun.py`, and `process_isoloci.py` are
+intended to assist with assigning tags to correct genomic locations in highly duplicated reference genomes, such as those of recent or ancient allopolyploids.
+See the vignette "Variant and Genotype Calling in Highly Duplicated Genomes" (`isolocus_sorting.Rmd`) for more information.